Published on April 20th, 2013 | by John0

 When you order the Festool T 12+3 you get two lithium ion batteries, the charger, the drill/driver, offset chuck, ½-inch chuck, right-angle chuck, the Centrotec starter set and the Systainer case.

 A hammer drill is a powerful way to drill and drive with real punching force.
 This is great for masonry drilling, but also makes drilling with Forstner bits or auger bits easy.
-One of the best cordless drills here is Milwaukee’s 2611 Hammer Drill.
+The drill of all drills is Milwaukee’s 2611 Hammer Drill.

 The drills’ 18-volt lithium-ion XC high capacity battery provides enough power to work at least half a workday before switching out to the second battery.
 A battery fuel gauge helps you keep track of battery life.
 An onboard LED light helps you see your target.